purrbot-site/Docs/docs/contribute/formatting-help.md

 	    @purrbot-site
 		@purrbot-site/Docs
 		@twitter:TruePurrBot

+## Emojis
+Thanks to the [PyMdown] extension `Emojis` can we add emojis (From Twemoji) to this Documentation by just providing it as `:emoji_name:`

+Additionally do we also use the [MkDocs-Material extension] which also adds icons from FontAwesome, Material Design and Octicons to this pages.
+You can use them like normal emojis, with the difference, that they are prefixed with one of the following namespaces:

+- `fontawesome` FontAwesome icons.
+You also need to specify the type as listed below.
+    - `fontawesome-brands` for brand icons
+	- `fontawesome-regular` for regular icons
+	- `fontawesome-solid` for solid icons
+- `material` Material Design icons.
+- `octicons` GitHub's Octicon icons.

 ## Final Words
 Those are all the important parts you need to know about the markdown syntax for those documentations.